taskinfurkan/openhack/readme.md

 The following information aims to give you a good understanding of Minecraft you may find helpful while working through the challenges.

 1. Minecraft Servers
-This OpenHack focuses on deploying older ‘Java’ Minecraft servers, we’ve taken the liberty of providing a custom container for these.
+This OpenHack focuses on deploying older â€˜Javaâ€™ Minecraft servers, weâ€™ve taken the liberty of providing a custom container for these.

 2. Minecraft Client & License
-In order to test connections to your Minecraft servers, you’ll need the Minecraft Java Edition client for PC/Mac, and a Minecraft Account.
+In order to test connections to your Minecraft servers, youâ€™ll need the Minecraft Java Edition client for PC/Mac, and a Minecraft Account.
 You can find the download at Minecraft.net/Download

-You’ll need to Create an Account before you login.
-You should find a ‘secret code’ on your Event Details sheet provided to you, this is a Minecraft License code and give you a full, permanent minecraft license for you to keep after the event.
+Youâ€™ll need to Create an Account before you login.
+You should find a â€˜secret codeâ€™ on your Event Details sheet provided to you, this is a Minecraft License code and give you a full, permanent minecraft license for you to keep after the event.

 3. Protocol: TCP
 The Minecraft server accepts connections via TCP, not HTTP/REST